-“For some time I have been disturbed by the way the CIA has been diverted from its original assignment,” wrote former President Harry Truman on the one-month anniversary of President Kennedy’s assassination
+“For some time I have been disturbed by the way the CIA has been diverted from its original assignment,” wrote former president Harry Truman in the Washington Post on December 22, 1963.
+It was exactly one month after the assassination of President Kennedy.

 “This quiet intelligence arm of the President has been so removed from its intended role that it is being interpreted as a symbol of sinister and mysterious foreign intrigue—and subject for cold war enemy propaganda,” Truman wrote.

+But he had stiff words for the agency’s leaders.
 He said the CIA’s “operational duties” should “be terminated.”

 In handwritten notes found at the Truman Library, the former president noted, among other things, that the CIA had worked as he intended only “when I had control.”

-But four days later, in a formal memo for his old buddy Lawrence Houston, CIA General Counsel from 1947 to 1973, Dulles fabricated a private retraction, claiming that Truman told him the Washington Post article was ‘all wrong,’ and that Truman ‘seemed quite astounded at it.’”
+But four days later, in a formal memo for Lawrence Houston, the CIA’s general counsel, Dulles fabricated a retraction.
+He claimed that Truman told him the Washington Post article was “all wrong,” and that Truman “seemed quite astounded at it.”

 As the country grieved JFK’s death and suspicions of conspiracy mounted, many current and former U.S. officials publicly rallied around the official story that Oswald had killed JFK alone and unaided.
 But privately many people familiar with the workings of the CIA had their doubts.
 Truman’s article was one of the earliest expression of those doubts.
 Others would follow.

 “Top 6 Washington insiders who suspected a JFK plot,” (JFK Facts, Oct.
 2, 2013).